-WDO inspectors typically use specialized tools during the process.
+WDO/WDI inspectors typically use specialized tools and equipment during the process.
 If they find evidence of an infestation, they’ll mention this in their report along with treatment estimates and recommendations for remediation.
 Evidence of prior infestations will also be noted in the report.

-This inspection often takes between 30 minutes and an hour, but larger structures can take even longer.
-Homes with extensive damage could also lengthen the process.
-The important thing to remember if you’re a home buyer, is that the WDO inspector is there to help you.
+This inspection often takes between 30 minutes and an hour, but larger homes can take longer.
+Homes with extensive damage could also lengthen the inspection time.

-Your one-stop shop home inspector can also perform the WDO inspection and other ancillary services at the same time as your thorough home inspection.
-This makes it easy and convenient for home buyers and sellers to receive a complete and up-to-date picture of the condition of their home.
+Your WIN home inspector can also perform a WDO/WDI Inspection and other essential services at the same time as your Full Home Inspection or Home Maintenance Inspection.
+This makes it easy and convenient for homeowners, buyers, and sellers to gain a better understanding of the condition of their homes.

-The cost of a WDO inspection varies based on a number of factors including where you live and the size of the home.
-It could range from $125 - $225 or higher, but can also be packaged with other services for a lower price.
-When scheduling your WDO or home inspection, ask your inspector about what other services they offer, and what package options are available.
+The cost of a WDO/WDI Inspection varies based on several factors, including where you live and the size of your home.
+It could range from $125 - $225, or higher, but can also be bundled with other services to create further value.
+When scheduling your WDO/WDI Inspection or other home inspection service, ask your inspector about all the services they offer, and what package options are available.